John McAfee: Death of Gregory Faull

-On 12 November 2012, Belize police began to search for McAfee as a person of interest in connection to the homicide investigation of American expatriate Gregory Viant Faull, who was found dead of a gunshot wound the day before, at his home on the island of Ambergris Caye, the largest island in Belize.
+On 12 November 2012, Belize police began to search for McAfee as a person of interest in connection to the homicide investigation of American immigrant Gregory Viant Faull, who was found dead of a gunshot wound the day before, at his home on the island of Ambergris Caye, the largest island in Belize.
 Faull was a neighbor of McAfee's.
 In a contemporary interview with Wired, McAfee said he had been afraid police would kill him and refused their routine questions and evaded them.
 He buried himself in sand for several hours with a cardboard box over his head.
 Belize's prime minister, Dean Barrow, called him "extremely paranoid, even bonkers".
 He fled Belize rather than cooperate.

-In December 2012, the magazine Vice accidentally gave away McAfee's location at a Guatemalan resort, when a photo taken by one of its journalists accompanying him was posted with the EXIF geolocation metadata still attached.
+In December 2012, the magazine Vice accidentally gave away McAfee's location at a Guatemalan resort, when a photo taken by one of its journalists accompanying him was posted with the Exif geolocation metadata still attached.

 While in Guatemala, McAfee asked Chad Essley, an American cartoonist and animator, to set up a blog so he could write about his experience while on the run.
 He then appeared publicly in Guatemala City, where he unsuccessfully sought political asylum.

 On 5 December 2012, he was arrested for illegally entering Guatemala.
 Shortly afterward, the board reviewing his asylum plea denied it and he was taken to a detention center to await deportation to Belize.

 On 6 December 2012, Reuters and ABC News reported that McAfee had two minor heart attacks in the detention center and was hospitalized.
 His lawyer said he had no heart attacks, rather high blood pressure and anxiety attacks.
 McAfee later said he faked the heart attacks to buy time for his attorney to file a series of appeals that ultimately prevented his deportation to Belize, thus hastening that government's decision to send him back to the United States.

 On 12 December 2012, McAfee was released and deported to the United States.

 On 14 November 2018, the Circuit Court in Orlando, Florida, refused to dismiss a wrongful death lawsuit against him for Faull's death.
+McAfee did not appear in court, lost the case by default and was ordered to pay $25 million to Faull's estate.